 Female Sexual Organs.─Dysmenorrhœa; spasmodic uterine colic; pains suddenly fly to distant parts.─After-pains.─False pains.─Cramps in fingers and toes alternating with uterine pains.

 Respiratory Organs.─Hacking cough from irritation and tickling low down in the throat.─Sharp cutting pain from l. axilla to nipple and down side deep in lung.─Cough with pain in region of umbilicus and temples, brown tongue, weak knees.─Dull, aching, or sharp cutting pains in both lungs, from front to back, or vice versâ.

-Heart.─Sharp pain in region of heart, arrests breathing; by motion.─Severe backache.─Sharp deep pain in lower portion of l. scapula, followed by sharp pain through centre of r. lung.─Itching over r. scapula.─Drawing pains in sacrum: in sacro-iliac joint.─Spinal hyperæsthesia.─Spinal cord feels bruised all the way up and down.─Sharp pains in the back.
+Heart.─Sharp pain in region of heart, arrests breathing; < lying l. side.
+Neck and Back.─Dull pain in back of neck; stiff.─Back lame in morning.─Back in region of liver so lame it is almost impossible to turn in bed; > by motion.─Severe backache.─Sharp deep pain in lower portion of l. scapula, followed by sharp pain through centre of r. lung.─Itching over r. scapula.─Drawing pains in sacrum: in sacro-iliac joint.─Spinal hyperæsthesia.─Spinal cord feels bruised all the way up and down.─Sharp pains in the back.